ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 It’s worth emphasizing here that, at the lowest level, this is where the blockchain lives.
 The full contents of the blockchain and the EVM state are stored on every full node in the Ethereum network, in directories that look very much like the one on your computer.

-## Attaching to the Javascript Console {#attaching-to-the-javascript-console}
+## Attaching to the JavaScript Console {#attaching-to-the-javascript-console}

 Running a node isn’t useful unless we can actually interact with it.
 For example, we might want to broadcast transaction requests or look up EVM/blockchain data (such as an account balance).
-Geth has a built-in Javascript console and a Javascript API called [web3js](https://github.com/ethereum/web3.js/) that you can use to interact with your node.
+Geth has a built-in JavaScript console and a JavaScript API called [web3js](https://github.com/ethereum/web3.js/) that you can use to interact with your node.

-To use the Javascript console:
+To use the JavaScript console:

 1. Start running a node in a terminal window (either full and light node are OK).
 2. Look for a message that looks like: